 Stopping and resuming operations on expiration¶

-Define a new std::atomic<bool> unlBlocked_{false};
+Define a new std::atomic<bool> unlBlocked_{false}; in

-.
+NetworkOPsImp.
 The set and clear functions will set and clear the flag

 respectively.
 The set function will also set the operating mode to

-.
-Also define an isUNLBlocked
+TRACKING.
+Also define an isUNLBlocked that returns the

 value of the new flag.
 This parallels the setAmendmentBlocked